Texas Divorce 101: Alimony vs. Spousal Maintenance

 - Is the custodian of a child of the marriage (of any age) who requires substantial care and personal supervision because of a physical or mental disability that prevents the spouse from earning sufficient income to provide for the spouse’s minimum reasonable needs.

-After the court determines that the spouse seeking support is eligible, it will look to numerous relevant factors to determine the nature of the support, amount, duration, and manner of payment (Tex.
+After the court determines that the spouse seeking spousal support is eligible, it will look to numerous relevant factors to determine the nature of the support, amount, duration, and manner of payment (Tex.
 Fam.
 Code § 8.052 (1-11)):

 - The duration of the marriage;